Insect Threatens Trees

 Last year, the City employed a contractor to survey the condition of the sidewalks throughout the community.
 A number of locations were identified in need of repair.
 Staff has initiated the next phase of the project and has begun to mark off and prepare select locations for repair.
 To prepare the various work locations, staff will need to mark the required work locations with paint to delineate the areas that need repair or replacement.
 As a result, you may see markings appear on the sidewalk throughout the community over the next several weeks.
+A Request for Proposals for sidewalk repair work has been released and closes on May 24, 2017.
+Repair work is scheduled to being summer 2017.
 If there are any questions or concerns about these markings or the project, please call the Community Services Department at (909) 399-5431 or by email email@example.com.

 Community Services is composed of Administration, Motor Fleet, Sanitation, Maintenance/Landscape, and Cemetery divisions.
 It oversees Claremont's parks, maintenance operations, Oak Park Cemetery, and refuse/recycle collection services.

 The Claremont Hills Wilderness Park opened in 1996 with 1,440 acres.
 The 2008 incorporation of Johnson's Pasture increased the park to 1,620 acres.
 The park was dedicated as a City Nature Park in 1997.
 Park boundaries include Marshall Canyon to the West, Angeles National Forest to the North, and San Bernardino County line to the East.
 Park elevation varies from 1,800 to 3,000 feet.